DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Important Note:
-For inputs into the Archive Creator, it is recommended to utilize the drag-and-drop functionality from Windows File Explorer, as it can manage both folders and zip files.
-The "click to browse" function currently only supports zip files.
+For inputs into the Archive Creator, it is recommended to use the drag-and-drop functionality from Windows File Explorer, as it has support for both folders and zip files.
+The "click to browse" function currently only supports choosing zip files.

 #### Usage Instructions for Archive Creator:
 - Drag and drop one or more folders into the application and select the desired archive type before initiating the creation process.
 This tool is capable of handling extensive operations, such as creating 70,000+ objects in a single operation.